tux-o-matic/fedora-desktop-bootc/README.md

 ```
 Add the approriate driver for your target such as AMD, nouveau for Nvidia or i915 for Intel.

+## Improving boot time
+The base image used is a server variant with systemd services enabled that might be of no use for a desktop system on baremetal.
+Services related to qemu for example are only useful for a virtual machine.
+By using `systemctl disable` in the Containerfile, you can prevent those services from starting at boot time.

 ## Graphical environment

 ### guest login